-As for equipment, many owners have successfully applied Boeshield T-9 using a garden sprayer which usually comes with a 12" to 18" wand, adjustable nozzle, and is hand-pump pressurized.
+As for equipment, many owners have successfully applied Boeshield T-9 using a garden sprayer which usually comes with a 12" to 18" wand, adjustable nozzle, and is hand pump pressurized.
 With a little experimentation, the proper combination of aperture and pressure for maximum atomization can easily be determined.
-The product is then applied during the annual when inspection covers are removed.
+The product is then reapplied when necessary during the annual when inspection covers are removed.

 As for the quantity required, one gallon of liquid is more than enough to completely coat the interior wings, fuselage, tail, and control surfaces of a typical single engine aircraft.

 Once on the surface, Boeshield T-9 has excellent penetrating and moisture displacing properties.
 Through capillary action it will cut through and stop existing corrosion, find its way into lap joints, seams, and around rivets, and eventually weep out the exterior.
 However, this activity stops after a limited time (usually 5 to 7 days, depending on temperature and humidity) at which point a waxy film develops in all areas.
 In this way, the coating will stay put for much longer than the all liquid treatments, eliminating the continual weepage and cosmetic problems associated with them.